omsarathe-3528/Flickr/README.md

 # FlickrPhotoSearch

-This project requires .Net 4.8 Framework to be installed.
+Dependency

+.NetFramework version 4.8.

-Visual Studio 2015 to compile
+Visual Studio 2015 to compile the source code

-Project can be open with solution file ~\FlickrApp\FlickrApp.sln
+Project can be opened with solution file ~\FlickrApp\FlickrApp.sln